 Most successful candidates invest 200–300 hours of focused study over 8 to 16 weeks.
 Because the FE Other Disciplines exam covers such a wide range of engineering fundamentals, your study approach matters as much as the hours you put in:

-- Prioritize by weight.
-Focus your first weeks on the four high-weight discipline topics (Statics, Strength of Materials, Thermo, Electricity).
+2. Prioritize by weight.
+Focus your first weeks on fluids, statics, dynamics, strength of materials, thermodynamics/heat transfer, and math.
 These represent the largest block of questions and are where targeted study pays off the most.

-- Cover the medium-weight topics.
-Once you are solid on the high-weight areas, cycle through Instrumentation & Controls, Safety, Dynamics, Materials Science, and Fluid Mechanics.
+4. Cover the breadth topics.
+Once you are solid on the high-weight areas, cycle through probability, safety, economics, materials, basic electrical, chemistry, ethics, and controls.
 Aim for competence rather than mastery—being able to solve 60–70% of questions in each area goes a long way.

 What Study Materials Do You Need?